 - Keeping SGAC registration current with various organisations worldwide

-- SGAC membership: registration on the SGAC website and below 35 years of age at the time of the recruitment
+- SGAC membership: registration on the SGAC website and being 18-35 years of age for the duration of the appointment

 - Citizenship of a UN member or observer state located in the region (as listed in the SGAC bylaws)